ianhundere/GeoMindr/readme.md

 - With so many moving parts, it was often hard to keep track of everything and how they fit together properly
 - Some of our stretch goals were not met

+## Setting GeoMindr Up
+- Download [IFTTT](https://ifttt.com/) on your phone (iOS/Android)
+- [Create an applet using IFTTT](https://help.ifttt.com/hc/en-us/articles/115010361388-How-do-I-create-an-Applet-) and choose SMS as the service.
+There's an image below that shows what needs to be inputted for the applet to work correctly.
+You can use the Twilio number in the screenshot below.
+- Finally, [create a widget](https://www.youtube.com/watch?v=nWNmoWcCtzU) to have easy access to activating your new IFTTT applet!

 ## Dependancies
 - [twilio](https://www.twilio.com/)
 - [IFTTT](https://ifttt.com/)